Comadreja/js-for-gamedev/en/02-javascript/0201-poo/index.md

 ![JRR Tolkien's groundwork notes for The Lord of the Rings](images/lotr-notes.jpg)

 This is a design for a map from the video game _Mario_.
-Digital tools have enabled the automation of models into software.
+Digital tools have enabled the automation of models in software.

 ![Map from the video game Mario on graph paper](images/mario-level-design.png)

-And here's the flowchart of how the different functions of a Unity script are called.
+And here's the flowchart for how the different functions of a Unity script are called.

 ![Flowchart for a Unity script's life cycle](images/monobehaviour-flowchart.png)

-Object-oriented programming is a **problem modeling** technique that confers special emphasis to two concepts: **objects** and **message passing**.
+Object-oriented programming is a **problem modeling** technique that emphasizes two concepts: **objects** and **message passing**.

 ## Objects

-Objects are **depictions of a problem's aspects** that carry out a specific role, exhibit a set of concrete functionality –the [API](https://en.wikipedia.org/wiki/Application_programming_interface#Libraries_and_frameworks)–, and also hide the way they carry out that functionality.
+Objects are **depictions of a problem's aspects** which carry out a specific role, exhibit a set of specific functionality –the [API](https://en.wikipedia.org/wiki/Application_programming_interface#Libraries_and_frameworks)–, and also hide the way they carry out that functionality.

 ## Message passing

 Messages are **action requests** from one object to another.
-These requests issue from a sender object to an addressee object, and they codify which **API functionality** is required.
+These requests issue from a sender object to a target object, and they codify which **API functionality** is required.

 ## Object-oriented modeling